christos-pa/Devops-automation-portfolio/kiosk7/README.md

 # 🖥️ Kiosk7

-A secure, standalone **kiosk-mode browser** built with WebView2.
+**Kiosk7** is a secure, standalone **Windows kiosk browser** built with **C# (.NET)** using **Microsoft Visual Studio** and the **WebView2 engine**.
-Designed for fixed-purpose public displays, terminals, or information points that restrict user access to specific websites.
+It locks the computer into a single full-screen website view, blocking all keyboard shortcuts, system keys, and desktop access — ideal for terminals, receptions, or self-service points.

 ---

 ## 🚀 Features
-- Full-screen locked browsing experience
+- Full-screen browser restricted to specific URLs
 - Configurable **start URL**, **exit PIN**, and **domain allowlist**
-- On-screen keyboard for touch-enabled kiosks
+- On-screen keyboard for touchscreen kiosks
 - Optional visible EXIT button (for testing)
-- **User cannot escape** the kiosk via keyboard shortcuts, Windows key, or Ctrl + Alt + Del
+- **Completely locked environment** — user cannot escape using Ctrl + Alt + Del, Alt + Tab, or Windows key
-- Runs without needing to install extra runtimes — all required `.dll` files are included
+- Fully **portable** — no installations required, runs directly from the folder
+- Built and tested in **Microsoft Visual Studio**

 ---